puppetlabs/puppet-docs/source/puppet/6.5/type.md

 normal log level (usually `notice`), but if the command fails (meaning its return code does not match the specified code) then any output is logged at the `err` log level.

+Multiple `exec` resources can use the same `command` value; Puppet only uses the resource title to ensure `exec`s are unique.

 ([↑ Back to exec attributes](#exec-attributes))